pelithne/k8s/workshop.md

 Or find the right url or ip by going to the Azure Portal and selecting the VM that was just created.
 In the toolbar for the current blade, you will find a connect icon.
 Click that icon to get instructions on how to connect.

 You can log in from the Azure Cloud Shell or by using ssh from your laptop (if you have an ssh client).
 The disadvantage with using cloud shell, is that the session times out after 15-20 minutes of inactivity, so you might get logged out from time to time.
+The advantage is that it is simple, and that you already have the ssh key setup.

 Log into your Development VM
 ````